nullonerror/nullonerror.org/_posts/2022-11-05-asynchronous-and-generator-based-http-proxy-in-python.md

 * For doing the HTTP request I choose [httpx](https://www.python-httpx.org/), which is an asynchronous HTTP client.
 * For counting how many requests the proxy had, I choose Redis, Redis has the `incr` _operation_ which is perfect.

-> My proxy has something special, it makes use of generators, because of this, it can handle any size of payload with a minimal memory footprint!

 ### Features

 * Uses multiple asynchronous functions in parallel where is possible